simonsmith/jquery.herotabs/README.md

 ### herotabs.stop
 Fired after the tabs have stopped cycling

+### herotabs.mouseenter
+Fired when the mouse enters the container of the tabs

+### herotabs.mouseleave
+Fired when the mouse leaves the container of the tabs

 ## Methods
 You can get at the Herotabs instance by accessing it from the elements `.data` method